BettercareHealth/bettercare/facilitators-guide/0-4-acknowledgements.md

 book: Newborn Care
 title: Acknowledgements
 layout: frontmatter
+published: true
 ---

 # Acknowledgements

 We would like to thank Dr Elbeth Hoffman from Kidz Positive and Prof Dave Woods from the Perinatal Education Programme for their contribution towards this guide.

+It was developed with their input by Emma Attwell and Julia Norrish, assisted by Dezre Little and Arthur Attwell.

+With your help, it can be better: please send your comments to <info@bettercare.co.za>.